AustralianCancerDataNetwork/auscatverse/components/Tabular Database/KEYDB.md

 The KeyDB component has the following characteristics:

-- It is a relational database.
+- It is a Postgres relational database.
 - The tables contain information regarding patients demographics/identifiers cohorts, DICOM Identifiers, linkage information, etc. The schemas can be slightly different across the centres.
 - The Clinical Trial Processor (CTP) communicates with KeyDB to anonymise/de-identify patient data.